There’s no fixed waiting period for getting car finance after bad credit – and that’s actually good news.

 2. What Credit Score Do You Need for Car Finance?

-There’s no universal minimum score, but most lenders use the three major UK credit reference agencies:
+There’s no universal minimum score, but most finance partners use the three major UK credit reference agencies:

 Excellent (960+ Experian, 811+ Equifax, 726+ TransUnion)